tommarroww/wells-fargo-financing-api/README.md

 It works best to define the **Merchant Number**, **Username**, and **Password** in the configuration file of your application.

-$accountNumber is typically supplied the customer when a purchase is made.
+**$accountNumber** is typically supplied the customer when a purchase is made.

-These properties can be set or later as follows:
+These properties can be set or changed later as follows:

 ~~~~
 use WellsFargo as WF;